Optimal Disturbances of Blocking: A Barotropic View: The impact of the background westerly wind

-In this section, we take several numerical experiments to show how the uniform background westerly wind $U$ influences the optimal initial disturbance with its spatial distribution and nonlinear time evolution behavior.
-Then, combined with the NMI theory about the relationship of the dispersive effect and the nonlinear effect with $PV_y$, we provide a theoretical explanation for this phenomenon.
+In this section, we take several numerical experiments to explore how the background westerly wind affects the optimal disturbances of both the initial blocking amplitude and the preexisting synoptic-scale eddies.
+Specifically, we investigate their spatial patterns and nonlinear growth of the error caused by the optimal disturbances, which provide insights into the influence of the background westerly wind on these weather phenomena.

-The basic setting in the numerical experiment is the constraint parameter $\gamma=2$ and the standard uniform westerly wind $U=0.7$.
-Then keeping the constraint parameter $\gamma=2$ fixed, we reduce the uniform westerly wind to $U=0.4$ and then $U=0.2$; meanwhile, we raise the standard uniform westerly wind to $U=1.0$ and then $U=1.2$.
-The spatial distribution of optimal initial disturbance is shown in~\Cref{fig: nmi-cnop_pv1}.